railwaycat/homebrew-emacsmacport/README.md

 ### Homebrew ###
-If you'd like to install with Homebrew, please
+If you'd like to install with Homebrew, please:

 `$ brew tap railwaycat/emacsmacport`